Employee conflict in the workplace is part and parcel of work life. Pick up these three conflict resolution skills to thrive at work!

 Stable: “I’m never going to be good at baking.”

 Unstable: “It was a fluke.
-I’ll probably screw it up next time.”
+I’ll probably perform badly next time.”

 Read these next:

 This article was last reviewed on